shirshak55/Bee-Connect/README.md

 I wrote it around 1 years ago but I think many rails dev will like this project.
 So I have opensources it.
 Feel free to contribute and I will write the name of contributors on this readme file as a appericaiton.
 I am very happy to merge.

 #### Contributors
-I would take following kind people who have significant contribution on this project.
+Thanks to following kind people who have significant contribution on this project.
 1. Vijay Raghavan Aravamudhan

 ## Support